pivot-access-ltd/bma-offline-docs/src/how-to-connect-maas-networks-5164.md

 | column -t | grep $SUBNET_NAME
 ```

-For example, if you're using the "admin" profile, and your subnet name contains "192.168.123," you could find the subnet ID with this command:
+For example, using the "admin" profile with a subnet name containing "192.168.123," find the subnet ID with this command:

 ```nohighlight
 maas admin subnets read \